-From FY 2008 through FY 2015, the District's Comprehensive Annual Financial Report (CAFR) showed a deficit for 2 years in the General Capital Improvements Fund (the "capital fund") (see Table 5-8).
+From FY 2008 through FY 2015, the District's Comprehensive Annual Financial Report (CAFR) showed a deficit for two years in the General Capital Improvements Fund (the "capital fund") (see Table 5-8).
 The shortfall at the end of FY 2012 and again in FY 2014 meant that capital expenditures had exceeded financing sources by that amount on a cumulative basis.
 The timing and amounts of borrowing for those two years resulted in the temporary negative fund balance.
 The District's General Fund had advanced funds to the capital fund to cover the expenditures.

 The FY 2015 CAFR reports a General Capital Improvements Fund surplus of \$36 million.
 This represents an increase of \$150 million over the FY 2014 negative ending fund balance of \$114 million.
-This turnaround is due primarily to the difference in timing of revenues and expenditures in the Fund.
+This turnaround is due primarily to the difference in timing of revenues and expenditures in the fund.
 The balance as of the end of FY 2015 is representative of the activity in the fund as of that date.
-For FY 2015 budget allotments, an additional borrowing of \$527.1 million is planned for the spring of 2016.
+For FY 2015 budget allotments, an additional borrowing of \$513.5 million is planned for the summer of 2016.

 The District must still keep a close watch on the underlying status of the capital fund.
 The long-term solution to the capital fund shortfall includes development of, and monitoring against, agency spending plans for their capital projects that manage each year's overall expenditures against that year's revenues.
 In past years, the District borrowed amounts above new capital budget allotments, to help repay the General Fund for advances it made to the capital fund.
 This additional borrowing took place in amounts of either \$25 million or \$50 million annually, for a total of \$300 million, for several years, ending in FY 2013.
-Planned borrowing exceeds allotments by \$10 million in FY 2017, \$12 million in FY 2019, and \$20 million in FY 2020.

-Table 5-8 Fund Balance in the General Capital Improvements Fund, FY 2008-FY 2015(Dollars in millions)
+Fund Balance in the General Capital Improvements Fund, FY 2008-FY 2015 (Dollars in millions)